harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 ## Caprylic Acid (MCTs) - reduce expression of lipogenic genes

 Thank you for posting that up BT.
 MCTs, specifically caprylic acid (octonate) does much more than that.
 Permit me to introduce you to one of my secrets.
 Very few people know and understand what follows.
-Best explained by the study Modulation of adipocyte lipogenesis by octanoate: involvement of reactive oxygen species, Wen Guo, Weisheng Xie and Jianrong Han, Nutrition &amp;amp; Metabolism 2006, 3:30
+Best explained by the study Modulation of adipocyte lipogenesis by octanoate: involvement of reactive oxygen species, Wen Guo, Weisheng Xie and Jianrong Han, Nutrition & Metabolism 2006, 3:30

 Background:

 Medium-chain fatty acids (MCFA) belong to a unique type of fatty acids that is metabolized differently from either long-chain fatty acids or carbohydrates.
 Dietary Medium-chain triglycerides (MCT) inhibit body fat mass growth in both animals and human.
 Early studies suggest that this effect might be caused by rapid absorption of MCT-derived MCFA and their ß-oxidation in the liver, which reduces the circulating fatty acids available to the adipocytes [11].
 This model is supported by the evidence that MCFA enters the ß-oxidation pathway in liver mitochondria independent of carnitine palmitoyl transferase I (CPT-I) [12].

-[The afore-mentioned was presented by you BT &amp;amp; your wonderful illustrations]
+[The afore-mentioned was presented by you BT & your wonderful illustrations]

 However, it does not explain the findings that dietary MCT inhibits lipogenesis in adipocytes [13,14].